octopusthink/nautilus/README.md

 Nautilus is an open-source design system and component library to help designers and developers build better digital products together. ❤️

 - Designed for accessibility and usability.
-- Flexible themeing and customisation.
+- Flexible theming and customisation.
 - Clear guidelines and extensive documentation.
 - Focussed on consistency, ease of use, and scaleability.